MartinVerges/womolin-gaslevel/README.md

  * Easy to use and rebuild
  * Precise in the evaluation of the data
  * Stand alone usable
- * Usable in all liquids
+ * Usable in all types of bottles

 ## BOM - Bill of Materials